chaszm/MatrixMult_OpenMP/README.md

 # Matrix Multiplication using OpenMP

-This program calculates the time taken to
+This program calculates the time taken to multiply matricies with input size N

+# Applications